A Hidden Retreat

 Nestled in the hills above the Napa Valley at 1,550 feet, Kenzo Estate encompasses 3,800 acres, five times the size of New York’s Central Park.
 Only 150 acres of the unspoiled, wild woodlands have been planted to vines.
 Protected within this preserve are spring-fed reservoirs, vernal pools, streams and diverse forests of conifer, oak and manzanita.
 Wild boar, coyote, mountain lion, deer, turkey, and bobcat linger in the wilderness and are occasionally observed by guests and those attending to the estate.
 The land is truly a welcome escape from the outside world.

 Protected by a perimeter of peaks, Kenzo Estate’s vineyards account for a mere 4% of the total landscape.
-Marine fog, pulled into the valley from the San Pablo Bay, blankets the estate during the early morning hours of the growing season.
-This cooling effect suppresses summertime temperatures and extends the harvest period, allowing the berries time to achieve ideal ripeness while preserving organic acidity and phenols.
+Marine fog, pulled into the mountain valley from the San Pablo Bay, blankets the estate during the early morning hours of the growing season.
+This cooling effect suppresses summertime temperatures and extends the harvest period, allowing the clusters time to achieve ideal ripeness while preserving organic acidity and phenols.
 This results in rich, concentrated flavors.

 “I recognized the vast potential of